If you run the DL Workbench in the Intel® DevCloud for the Edge, see Troubleshooting for DL Workbench in the DevCloud.

 - If you use a non-default configuration directory, replace

 -m 777mode makes the directory accessible to ALL users for reading, writing and executing.

 This error appears due to model and dataset type incompatibility.

 Also, check that you do not select a VOC Object-Detection dataset for a Classification model, or an ImageNet Classification dataset for an Object-Detection model.

 If you cannot import models from the Open Model Zoo, you may need to specify your proxy settings when running a Docker container.
-For details, refer to Install from Docker Hub*.
+To do that, refer to Advanced Configurations.